NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Off-Gassing Test

-The Titan Plus mattress has a strong smell right out of the box and the odor lingered for a full 6 days before dissipating.
+Off-gassing on the Titan Plus hybrid is strong right out of the box.
+The odor lasted for 5 days before fully dissipating.

 Initial Smell Strength